zejyun6018/ipi-doc-source/source/iot_pi/HowToFlashImage.md

 title: How to flash image to SD Card
 ---

-The procedure to describes how to flash the image to the MicroSD Card
+The procedure to describes how to flash the image to the SD Card

 ### Prerequisites

 - Copy the prebuilt bootable Linux image to the working directory on your development host.

-  **Note**: if you don't have images, please go to here for the download

-- For Windows environment, please download and Install [Win32DiskImager](https://sourceforge.net/projects/win32diskimager/) to flash image to SD Card
+- In Windows environment, please download [rufus](https://rufus.ie/) to flash image to SD Card

-### Here is the procedure
+### Getting Started

 This procedure describes how to install u-boot, Linux kernel and filesystem images to MicroSD Card.